2023 Formula One World Championship: Driver changes

 Oscar Piastri (left), Nyck de Vries (centre) and Logan Sargeant (right) made their debuts with McLaren, AlphaTauri and Williams, respectively.

-Sebastian Vettel retired at the end of the 2022 championship, ending his Formula One career after 15 full seasons.
+Sebastian Vettel retired from the sport at the end of the 2022 championship, ending his Formula One career after 15 full seasons.
 His place at Aston Martin was taken by Fernando Alonso, who left Alpine after two seasons.
 Alonso's replacement was initially announced as the 2021 Formula 2 Champion and Alpine reserve driver, Oscar Piastri.
 Shortly after this announcement, Piastri stated that he had not signed a contract for 2023 and that he would not be driving for Alpine.
 The FIA Contract Recognition Board ruled that he did not have any contractual obligations to race for Alpine.
 Pierre Gasly, who initially had a contract to drive for AlphaTauri, moved to Alpine, replacing Alonso.
 Gasly was replaced by the 2020–21 Formula E and 2019 Formula 2 Champion Nyck de Vries.